-Darren Weir is a trainer to follow, especially given his form over the last few years.
+Darren Weir was a trainer to follow prior to his suspension, especially given his form over the last few years.
 Weir has had four runners for two wins and one placing, winning with Trust In A Gust and Lucky Hussler in consecutive years.

 Toorak Handicap – Recent runnings